agroal/pgagroal/doc/GETTING_STARTED.md

 pgagroal-admin -g master-key
 ```

-The master key must be at least 8 characters.
+The master key must be at least 8 characters if provided interactively.

+For scripted use, the master key can be provided using the `PGAGROAL_PASSWORD` environment variable.

 Then use the other commands to add, update, remove or list the current user names, f.ex.

 ```
 pgagroal-admin -f pgagroal_users.conf user add
 ```

+For scripted use, the user password can be provided using the `PGAGROAL_PASSWORD` environment variable.

 ## Next Steps